 For user spaces we rely on cloud provider redundancy/backup/recovery.

-Our data is cached a full copy is always held at the USDF hence any Rubin data at the DAC is expendable.
+The data in the cloud is merely a cache; a full copy is always held at the USDF hence any Rubin data at the DAC is expendable.

 Further considerations are covered in RTN-059.